-Subject to funding availability, the Superintendent or Building Principal shall have the authority to engage teachers to perform work outside of their contractual duties on an hourly basis at the contractual rate of \$25 per hour.
-The appointment of a teacher to such extra work shall be in writing and shall identify the teacher who has been appointed, the work to be done, a timeline for completion of the work, and the maximum number of hours to be compensated.
+Subject to funding availability, the Superintendent or Building Principal shall have the authority to engage educators to perform work outside of their contractual duties on an hourly basis at the contractual rate of \$25 per hour.
+The appointment of an educator to such extra work shall be in writing and shall identify the educator who has been appointed, the work to be done, a timeline for completion of the work, and the maximum number of hours to be compensated.